antrea-io/theia/docs/getting-started.md

 ## Prerequisites

 Theia requires that Antrea v1.7.0 or later is installed in the Kubernetes cluster.

-Ensure the Flow Exporter feature of Antrea Agent is enabled in the Antrea deployment manifest:
+For Antrea v1.7, please ensure the Flow Exporter feature of Antrea Agent is enabled in the Antrea deployment manifest:

 ```yaml
   antrea-agent.conf: |